 Disability

-I don’t know how to complain.
+I don’t know how to complain

-I described my @bmo account as a rubber duck.
-You should explain the problem you have with it.
+Let’s start silly.
+I described my @bmo account (update: I no longer use it) as a rubber duck.
+You should explain the problem you have to it.
 But I put solutions there.
+And I can justify it.
+Well, sort of: I don’t want to complain, I want to be useful.

 But it goes way, way beyond that.
 You see, I’m disabled.
 I have a pension and everything.
 But I never talk about it.
 Why not?
 Internalized ableism?
 Patriarchy?
 Self-esteem issues?
 All of the above?
 Probably all of the above.